This file may not be suitable for users of assistive technology.

 This handbook describes the main activities Ofsted inspectors undertake when they inspect learning and skills and work activities in prisons and young offender institutions in England as part of joint inspections led by Her Majesty’s Inspectorate of Prisons (HMI Prisons).

 The handbook sets out the judgements that inspectors will make and report on.
-These reports contribute to the section on ‘purposeful activity’ in the HMI Prisons inspection reports.
+These reports contribute to the section on ‘purposeful activity’ in HMI Prisons inspection reports.

 Revised to take into account HMIP’s revised Children’s Expectations published 26 November 2018.